cloudfoundry/cf-for-k8s-docs/content/docs/platform_operators/rotating-secrets-and-certs.md

 ### Cloud Controller Database Encryption Key
-### Cloud Controller Database Encryption Key

 Prior to cf-for-k8s 1.0, rotating the cloud controller db encryption key is a breaking change.
 Rotating the key will require a recreating your environment (including deleting database contents) in order to prevent decryption errors when fetching previously-saved data.

 If you find you must rotate the encryption key,

 1. Delete your cf with `kapp delete -a cf`
 1. Then, in your `cf-values.yaml`, you will need to update the following property: